 First you convert your input media into the grading space/curve.
 If you used RAW media, frequently the 'cameraParams" effects of Mistika allow to convert straight to your preferred gamut/curve. (for example Arri Log C or any other you prefer )

-You convert your input media into the grading space/curve.
-If you used RAW media, frequently the 'RAWparams" effects of Mistika allow to convert stright to your gamut/curve.
-If the RAWparams controlled codec does not provide the desired grading gamut/curve combination, you can set it to some common format (like P3 gamut + linear light curve) and use an Unicolor instance to convert that common format into desired grading gamut/curve.
+If the cameraParams controlled codec does not provide the desired grading gamut/curve combination, you can set it to some common format (like P3 gamut + linear light curve) and then use an Unicolor instance to convert that common format into the desired grading gamut/curve.
 This is the lower part of the sandwich.

-Past grading, you use an instance of Unicolor to convert from the chosen grading gamut/curve into the delivery gamut/curve - this is the upper part of the sandwich.
+Past colour grading and other effects, you use an instance of Unicolor to convert from the chosen grading gamut/curve into the delivery gamut/curve - this is the upper part of the sandwich.

-Notice that Unicolour supports only spaces that can be described in math only as a gamut plus curve.
-ACES does not fit into this description, plus described in math it is too complex so it requires use of LUT.
-Also, the ACES ODTs were designed to be output only and does not work well in inverse mode.
+Notice that Unicolour supports only spaces that can be described in math only as a gamut plus a curve.
+ACES does not fit into this description, plus described in math it is too complex so it requires the use of a LUT.
+Also, the ACES ODTs were designed to be output-only and do not work well in inverse mode.